CorneliaKelinske/first_blog/posts/2021/10-13-the_dark_side.md

 This diagram sums it up very nicely: the high level of motivation when I start out in the morning, the ups and downs throughout the day and then at least one long stretch of utter despair.
 The day in the diagram is a good day, though: it ends on a high.
 A bigger person might manage to not let the coding success or lack thereof impact their mood that much, but I am certainly not that person.
-If the code doesn't work, I will be somewhere between very depressed or very aggressive and angry or all three combined.
+If the code doesn't work, I will be somewhere between depressed and angry or both combined.
 But wait for when I actually solve a problem: my family reports they can hear loud shouting and cheering from my office at those times.
 I think you get the picture!